 If you’re looking for the best value, check out College Choice’s Most Affordable Online Forensic Psychology Degrees.

 Forensic psychologists often hold graduate degrees in psychology, most often a PhD or a PsyD.
-College Choice has published a ranking of the Most Affordable Online Master’s Degrees in Forensic Psychology.
+College Choice has published a ranking of the Best Online Master’s in Forensic Psychology and Most Affordable Online Master’s Degrees in Forensic Psychology.

 Industrial-Organizational (I-O) Psychology